novemus/webpier/README.md

 ## Build

 To build the project from the source you will need to provide the following dependencies: [plexus](https://github.com/novemus/plexus), [wormhole](https://github.com/novemus/wormhole), [wxWidgets](https://github.com/wxWidgets/wxWidgets), [openssl](https://github.com/openssl/openssl), [boost](https://github.com/boostorg/boost) libraries and their interface dependencies.
-For example, `plexus` library also needs the [tubus](https://github.com/novemus/tubus) and [opendht](https://github.com/savoirfairelinux/opendht) library with their own interface dependencies.
+For example, `plexus` library also needs the [tubus](https://github.com/novemus/tubus) and [opendht](https://github.com/savoirfairelinux/opendht) library with their own dependencies.
 If that doesn't scare you then try to build the project.

+Note that the `CMakePresets.json` directs the build output to the `out` directory next to the project source folder.
+The CPack presets are based on the static release build.

-The Linux CMake presets assume that the dependencies are installed and accessible via CMAKE_PREFIX_PATH and PKG_CONFIG_PATH variables or located in `install/x64-static` and `install/x64` (depending on the build preset) directories next to the project source folder:
+The Linux CMake presets assume that the dependencies are installed and accessible via CMAKE_PREFIX_PATH and PKG_CONFIG_PATH variables or located in the default install directory, which is set as `${sourceParentDir}/out/$env{HOSTNAME}/install/x64-static` for the static build and `${sourceParentDir}/out/$env{HOSTNAME}/install/x64` for the shared build.

 ```console
 $ git clone https://github.com/novemus/webpier.git